So many people have been wondering if the Husky will make a good service dog.

 The service dog is a means of compensating for the handicap.

-The service dog is capable of transporting, picking up; bringing back objects such as toys, keys … It can also open or close a cupboard, a door.
+The service dog is capable of transporting, picking up, and bringing back objects such as toys and keys … It can also open or close a cupboard or a door.

 The service dog represents moral and emotional support and is an extraordinary factor of social integration because it constitutes a vector of communication with others.
 Some retirement homes, for example, may have them.